UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] ...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.
 - `resolveSecondary` please, get rid of this by migrating to `ifSecondary advancedStrategy goTo ...`.
 It is kept for backward compatibility only.
 - `ifShortcut/ifNotShortcut/ifGesture/ifNotGesture [IFSHORTCUT_OPTIONS]* [KEYID]*` will wait for next keypresses until sufficient number of keys has been pressed.
 If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
 Consuming takes place in both `if` and `ifNot` versions if the full list is matched.
 E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.
-  - `Shortcut` requires continual press of keys (e.g., like Ctrl+c).
-By default, timeouts with release of the activation key.
+  - `Shortcut` requires continual press of keys (e.g., Ctrl+c).
+By default, it timeouts with the activation key release.
-  - `Gesture` allows noncontinual sequence of keys (e.g., vim's gg).
+  - `Gesture` allows a noncontinual sequence of keys (e.g., vim's gg).
 By default, timeouts in 1000 ms since activation.
   - `IFSHORTCUT_OPTIONS`:
     - `noConsume` allows not consuming the keys.
-Useful if the next action is a standalone action, yet we want to branch behaviour of current action depending on it.
+Useful if the next action is a standalone action, yet we want to branch the behaviour of the current macro depending on it.
-    - `transitive` makes termination conditions relate to that key of the queue whose result is most permissive (normally, they always refer to the activation key) - e.g., in transitive mode with 3-key shortcut, first key can be released if second key is being held.
-Timers count time since last performed action in this mode.
+    - `transitive` makes termination conditions relate to that key of the queue whose result is most permissive (normally, they always refer to the activation key) - e.g., in transitive mode with a 3-key shortcut, the first key can be released once the second key is being held.
+Timers count the time since the last performed action in this mode.
 Both `timeoutIn` and `cancelIn` behave according to this flag.
-In non-transitive mode, timers are counted since activation key press - i.e., since macro start.
+In non-transitive mode, timers are counted since the activation key press - i.e., since the macro start.
     - `anyOrder` will check only presence of mentioned keyIds in postponer queue.
     - `orGate` will treat the given list of keys as *or-conditions* (rather than as *and-conditions*).
 Check any presence of mentioned keyIds in postponer queue for the next key press.
 Implies `anyOrder`.
     - `timeoutIn <time (INT)>` adds a timeout timer to both `Shortcut` and `Gesture` commands.
 If the timer times out (i.e., the condition does not suceed or fail earlier), the command continues as if matching KEYIDs failed.
 Can be used to shorten life of `Shortcut` resolution.